Streamlining Form Module Code in Standalone Class Module.

 The earlier version of the Class Module Wizard was a testing platform for creating Wrapper Class Module templates.
 Although it served its purpose, the procedure adopted there is somewhat semi-automatic, and I am not satisfied with that either.

 This improved Version 2.0 of the Wizard can create several Class Module Templates for different Object Types in your form.
-This Version creates about 10 frequently used Objects Wrapper Class Module Templates, based on your selection of choices at a time.
+This Version creates approximately 10 frequently used Object Wrapper Class Module Templates based on your selection at a time.

 The Screenshot of the Class Template Wizard is given below: